Changing Passwords

 6. Save your changes and exit the file (:wq).

-Changing the Password for the Default Account for the User Interface
+Changing the Password for the Default User Interface Account

-To change the password for the default em7admin user account, which can be used to access the user interface, perform the following steps:
+To change the password used by the em7admin user account to access the user interface:

 1. Go to the User Accounts page (Registry > Accounts > User Accounts).